Wednesday, 22 May 2024

 • “Stigma”.

-There is a need to reframe medicine in a dignity-oriented way, starting by fighting stigma and strengthen the collaboration between mental health and palliative care, with proper training for healthcare professionals as part of an interdisciplinary approach.
+There is a need to reframe medicine in a dignity-oriented way, starting by fighting stigma and strengthening the collaboration between mental health and palliative care, with proper training for healthcare professionals as part of an interdisciplinary approach.

 Luigi Grassi